George Albert Turnham

-George Albert Turnham (February 9, 1859 – December 3, 1948) was an businessman, road and bridge contractor, and politician.
+George Albert Turnham (February 9, 1859 – December 3, 1948) was a businessman, road and bridge contractor, and politician.

 Turnham was born near Long Lake, Hennepin County, Minnesota.
 He lived in Long Lake, Minnesota with his wife and family and was a road and bridge contractor.
 Turnham served on the Orono, Minnesota Township Board and was the chair.
 Turnham served in the Minnesota Senate from 1915 to 1930.